INSTITUTE FOR LIBERAL ARTS & INTERDISCIPLINARY STUDIES

 Ph.D.
 New School for Social Research

 David's new book, The Manhattan Project: A Theory of a City (Stanford University Press, 2015), is a study of a text that was never written.
 A sequel of sorts to Walter Benjamin's Arcades Project, it is dedicated to New York, capital of the twentieth century.
 Part sprawling literary montage, part fragmentary theory of modernity, part implosive manifesto on the urban revolution, The Manhattan Project paints the city as a landscape built of sheer life, set somewhere in between heaven and hell, the private and the public, the real and the ideal.

 David's previous books are Wittgenstein's Form of Life (Continuum, 2008, paperback 2012) and The Power of Life (Stanford University Press, 2011).
 He is also the co-translator of Giorgio Agamben's What Is an Apparatus?
 (Stanford University Press, 2009) and Nudities (Stanford University Press, 2010).
-His essays appeared in The New York Times, as well as here and here (and here, in Hebrew).
+His most recent essays appeared in The New York Times, as well as here and here (and here, in Hebrew).
 Before joining Emerson he was a fellow at the ICI Berlin Institute for Cultural Inquiry.
 In 2016 he received the Helaine and Stanley Miller Award for Outstanding Teaching.